Peter Rowan

 Peter Rowan (born July 4, 1942) is an American bluegrass musician and composer.
-Rowan plays guitar and mandolin, yodels and sings.
+He plays guitar, fiddle, dobro, banjo, bass, piano and mandolin.
+He has a wide vocal range and yodels.
+He was inducted into the International Bluegrass Music Hall of Fame in 2022.

 Biography

 Rowan was born in Wayland, Massachusetts to a musical family.
 From an early age, he had an interest in music and learned to play the guitar from his uncle.
-He formed the rockabilly band the Cupids 1956.
+He was influenced by musicians such as the Lilly Brothers and Tex Logan at the Hillbilly Ranch, and formed his first rockabilly band the Cupids 1956.

 Influenced by the blues musician Eric Von Schmidt, Rowan traded his electric guitar for an acoustic and began to play the blues.
 He was also influenced by the folk sound of Joan Baez.
 In college, he discovered bluegrass after hearing The Country Gentlemen and The Stanley Brothers.
 He soon discovered the music of Bill Monroe, and with some help from banjo player Bill Keith, he was invited to Nashville to audition for Monroe.
-Accompanied by Keith, Rowan went to Nashville and was hired in 1963 or 1964 as songwriter, rhythm guitarist and lead vocalist of Monroe's Bluegrass Boys.
+Accompanied by Keith, Rowan went to Nashville and was hired in 1964 as songwriter, rhythm guitarist and lead vocalist of Monroe's Bluegrass Boys.
 His recording debut as a "bluegrass boy" took place on October 14, 1966 and he recorded a total of fourteen songs with Monroe, including the classic "Walls of Time" co-written with Monroe, before his tenure ended in the spring of 1967.

 Rowan teamed up with David Grisman in 1967 forming the band Earth Opera which frequently opened for The Doors.
 In 1969, Rowan joined Seatrain.
 In 1973, Rowan, together with Richard Greene, Grisman, Bill Keith, and Clarence White, formed the bluegrass band Muleskinner.
-The band released one album.
+The band released one studio album.

 The same year (1973), Rowan and Grisman formed Old & In the Way with Greene, Jerry Garcia, and John Kahn.
 He wrote the song "Panama Red" that year.
 Greene was later replaced by Vassar Clements.
 Old & In the Way disbanded in 1974; shortly thereafter, Rowan joined The Rowans, a reconstituted version of his brothers' band (The Rowan Brothers, who had recorded and toured since 1970) for three years.
 For a time, he was touring with Greene in Japan and playing clubs with fiddler Tex Logan.
 He also formed the Green Grass Gringos, as well as The Wild Stallions with Roger Mason and Jon Sholle.